 Intertwined with the Paris attacks are the realities of war, and there is a great piece written on the Dalai Lama’s website regarding the mass brainwashing of human beings.
-This is something we touch upon regularly on our website, especially when it comes to incidents of terrorism and war, along with the creation of these groups who are carrying out these attacks all over the world.
+This is something we touch upon regularly on our website, especially when it comes to incidents of terrorism and war, along with the creation of these groups that are carrying out these attacks all over the world.
 He writes:

 Of course, war and the large military establishments are the greatest sources of violence in the world.
 Whether their purpose is defensive or offensive, these vast powerful organizations exist solely to kill human beings.
 We should think carefully about the reality of war.
 Most of us have been conditioned to regard military combat as exciting and glamorous – an opportunity for men to prove their competence and courage.
 Since armies are legal, we feel that war is acceptable; in general, nobody feels that war is criminal or that accepting it is criminal attitude.
 In fact, we have been brainwashed.
 War is neither glamorous nor attractive.
 It is monstrous.
-Its very nature is one of tragedy and suffering. (source)
+Its very nature is one of tragedy and suffering.

-This (above) statement really hits home.
+This statement really hits home.
 If you think about it, these vast and powerful organizations, and the military in general, “exist solely to kill human beings.”
 As the Dalai Lama touches upon, we are conditioned and made to believe that military service is something to be proud of.
-Sure, these men and women may be entering into the service in order to serve their country, with a tremendous amount of bravery and good hearted intentions going into that decision, but what they do not know is that this global war on terrorism is a complete fabrication.
+Sure, these men and women may be entering into the service in order to serve their country, with a tremendous amount of bravery and good hearted intentions going into that decision, but they do so without the knowedge that this global war on terrorism is a complete fabrication.
 The enemy they are made to believe they’re defending their country from is actually a product of their own country.

-He then goes on to state that:
+He then goes on to state:

 Modern warfare waged primarily with different forms of fire, but we are so conditioned to see it as thrilling that we talk about this or that marvelous weapon as a remarkable piece of technology without remembering that, if it is actually used, it will burn living people.
 War also strongly resembles a fire in the way it spreads.
 If one area gets weak, the commanding officer sends in reinforcements.
 This is throwing live people onto a fire.
 But because we have been brainwashed to think this way, we do not consider the suffering of individual soldiers.
 No soldiers want to be wounded or die.
 None of his loved ones wants any harm to come to him.
 If one soldier is killed, or maimed for life, at least another five or ten people – his relatives and friends – suffer as well.
-We should all be horrified by the extent of this tragedy, but we are too confused. (source)
+We should all be horrified by the extent of this tragedy, but we are too confused.

 “No matter how malevolent or evil are the many murderous dictators who can currently oppress their nations and cause international problems, it is obvious that they cannot harm others or destroy countless human lives if they don’t have a military organisation accepted and condoned by society.” (source)